President Ali announces salary boost for Joint Services Ranks - Guyana Chronicle

 Last December, President Ali announced a one-month salary bonus for servicemen and women as part of the annual Christmas initiative.
 The $1.6 billion payout recognized the dedication and sacrifices of the nation’s security forces.

 Additionally, public servants have seen progressive salary increases under the current administration.
-A 10% retroactive salary increase was issued in January 2024, followed by an 8% salary hike this year, signalling the government’s ongoing efforts to enhance the well-being of its workforce.
+A 10 per cent retroactive salary increase was issued in January 2024, followed by an 8 per cent salary hike this year, signaling the government’s ongoing efforts to enhance the well-being of its workforce.

+This is being delivered through an agreement between the Government of Guyana and the Guyana Public Service Union (GPSU).

+Addressing wage disparities, the agreement includes General Schedule (GS) pay scale adjustments effective July 1, 2024.
+Public servants in GS: 1-6 with a minimum of four years in their current scale will move to the midpoint of that scale, receiving raises of up to 13 per cent.
+Those with eight years of service will be advanced to the maximum of their scale, with increases of up to 26 per cent.
+Additionally, public servants in GS: 7-8 who have completed four years in their current scale will receive monthly adjustments equivalent to the difference between the minimum and midpoint of GS: 6, resulting in raises of up to 11 per cent.
+“We are making these adjustments to ensure that salary disparities are addressed fairly across the entire Public Service,” President Ali said back in his December announcement.